WIIS-Canada’s 12th Annual Workshop

 June 19-21, 2019

-Women in International Security (WIIS)-Canada is proud to invite applications from graduate students* to participate in its 12th annual Workshop, to be held at the University of Toronto’s Munk School of Global Affairs and Public Policy from June 19-21, 2019.
-WIIS-Canada is a national network dedicated to advancing the position of women students, scholars, and practitioners in the field of international affairs, defence, and security.
-Up to 35 graduate students will be selected to present their research and take part in skill-building, networking, and mentorship exercises with subject-matter experts from academia, government, military, and the non-profit and private sectors.
+Women in International Security (WIIS)-Canada was proud to invite applications from graduate students of all genders to participate in its 12th annual Workshop, held at the University of Toronto’s Munk School of Global Affairs and Public Policy from June 19-21, 2019.
+Up to 35 graduate students were selected to present their research and take part in skill-building, networking, and mentorship exercises with subject-matter experts from academia, government, military, and the non-profit and private sectors.

-This year’s theme, "Security and Power in a Tumultuous World Order" offers participants a platform to survey and analyze the dramatic changes in international security and cooperation since the 2016 United States' general election.
-In addressing these challenges, the workshop seeks to diversify the voices in defence and security, encouraging dialogue between traditional and critical approaches, as well as theory and practice.
+This year’s theme, "Security and Power in a Tumultuous World Order" offered participants a platform to survey and analyze the dramatic changes in international security and cooperation since the 2016 United States' general election.
+In addressing these challenges, the workshop sought to diversify the voices in defence and security, encouraging dialogue between traditional and critical approaches, as well as theory and practice.